TempeHS/2025CT_GameDesign_Vladimir-G/README.md

 ## About the Game

-This was a self directed project creating a 2d game in Unity, over two terms working in class and outside of school.
-Facing many problems and overcoming them I have managed to create a fleshed out a playable state of the game.
-It is a game focusing on the player reaching a start point to end point while avoiding obstacles.
+This was a self-directed project creating a 2d game in Unity, over two terms working in class and at home.
+Facing many problems and overcoming them, I have managed to flesh out a playable state of the game.
+It is a game focusing on the player reaching a start point to an end point while avoiding obstacles.

 ### Story and Objective

-You play as the masked figure, banished into a dungeon area.
-Forced to escape and reclaim the power once had over the kingdom.
-Yet the plot takes a twist in a future added cutscene which contrasts what the player once thought the masked figure was.
+You play as the masked figure, banished to a dungeon area.
+Forced to escape and reclaim the power once held over the kingdom.
+Yet the plot takes a twist in a future-added cutscene, which contrasts with  what the player once thought the masked figure was.

 ### Playthrough